 Bali’s resorts are famously fantastic for kids with incredible facilities for the whole family and awesome kids club programmes that go way beyond the usual offerings.
 It’s also fairly easy to find large family rooms, discounted interconnecting rooms and free or discounted children’s meals.
 Babysitters are also readily available and are excellent value, costing just a few dollars an hour.
-For more on some of the best resorts for families click here.
+For more on some on where to stay in Bali with kids click here.

-We’ve now stayed everywhere from Kuta, Seminyak and Jimbaran to the mountains of Ubud, and most recently the luxury enclave that is Nusa Dua.
-Whether you are on a budget or a seeking the ultimate in luxury, you’ll find everything from hostels to family resorts and butler serviced private villas catering for kids.
+We’ve now stayed in multiple resorts in Kuta and Seminyak, several resorts at pretty Jimbaran Bay, as well one in the mountains of Ubud, and most recently a stunning hotel in the luxury enclave that is Nusa Dua.
+Whether you are on a budget or a seeking the ultimate in luxury Balinese accommodation, you’ll find everything from hostels to family resorts and butler serviced private villas catering for kids.
 The one thing that’s guaranteed regardless of the price point?
 The service will be awesome.

 He said: “I don’t think they even have bad places to stay in Bali.
 We’ve stayed at three or four now and they’ve all been amazing, but the Sofitel Bali Nusa Dua was so good it might even be one of my favourite hotels in the world.
 Like Ever.
 Seriously, the breakfast buffet alone was enough to make me love it more than life itself but there was so much more.
 They had the biggest and best pools, cool activities, cultural experiences, cooking lessons, a great beach, the nicest rooms, yummy treats and Xbox games at the kids’ club that I got to play when mum took my sister off to the spa.
 But the best thing about it was the people who worked there, they made me feel like family.”